Chevrolet is an automaker known for its long history of making quality cars, trucks, vans, and SUVs.

 The Early Years and the Classic Six

 Durant founded General Motors in 1908.
-Durant acquired multiple carmakers including Cadillac, Oldsmobile, and Oakland Motors Cars (Pontiac) as well as parts and paint companies.
-Subsequently, he was let go from his own company in 1910 due to a cash shortage after multiple acquisitions.
+He acquired multiple carmakers like Cadillac, Oldsmobile, and Oakland Motors Cars (Pontiac), and some parts and paint companies.
 His vision was to operate a large automobile company with different marques as well as parts manufacturers under one roof.

 The first Chevrolet built was the Series C Classic Six.
 With a 6-cylinder engine, the Classic Six was large, luxurious, powerful (spouting 40 hp), and costly, priced at $2,150.
 Henry Ford’s infamous Model T, which was one-third of the price of the Classic Six, had already been on the market for three years when the Classic Six debuted.